What is data enrichment in B2B?

 Definition and stakes

-Data enrichment is the process of completing, updating, or correcting existing data using third-party data, often sourced from external data providers.
-The goal?
-Obtain more accurate, richer, and better-contextualized data.
+Data enrichment is the process of completing, updating, or correcting existing data using third-party sources.
+The goal is a database that’s more accurate, richer, and better tied to the real context of your prospects.

-In B2B, this means enriching contact data with firmographic, demographic, or financial data, depending on the use case.
-For example: turning a simple email address into a complete profile including job title, company, technologies used, and even intent signals like a recent funding round.
+In B2B, that means enriching contact data with firmographic, demographic, or financial information depending on what you’re trying to do.
+A simple email address becomes a full profile: job title, company, technologies in use, and intent signals like a recent funding round or a new hire.

 Why is data enrichment essential?

-B2B companies that invest in data enrichment see a clear improvement in their data management, higher conversion rates, and lower acquisition costs.
-It is a strategic lever that directly impacts commercial performance.
+B2B companies that invest in data enrichment consistently see better conversion rates and lower acquisition costs.
+It’s a direct input to commercial performance, not a back-office hygiene task.

 How to enrich your data effectively?